 Although DVT is not directly caused by playing video games, it can occur after sitting immobile for a long stretch of time, which most video game players are guilty of doing sometimes.
 Gamers as young as 12 years old have suffered from DVT after hardly moving for hours.
 So it’s very important to take regular breaks from game playing, and avoid sitting in the same position for hours at a time no matter what you’re doing.

 Can someone really die from playing video games?

 - Chris Staniforth died after spending up to 12 hours playing Halo on his Xbox without breaks.
 Chris, a 20-year-old UK Game Design student, collapsed after telling a friend he’d been experiencing peculiar pains in his chest.
 A coroner confirmed DVT and pulmonary embolism as the cause of death, despite Staniforth having had no history of ill health or underlying medical conditions.

-- A young man in New Zealand developed life-threatening blood clots in his leg after four days of playing PlayStation games.
+- A young man in New Zealand developed life-threatening blood clots in his leg after a four-day marathon of PlayStation games.
 At the time, the 31-year-old painter was on vacation, spending eight hours each day sitting on his bed with his legs outstretched, according to the case report.

-- In Taiwan, an 18-year-old named Chuang played Diablo 3 for 40 hours straight without taking any breaks for food or rest.
-An employee at the internet café checked on him after noticing Chuang resting on the table.
-After being woken up, he stood up for a few moments and took a few steps before collapsing on the ground.
+- In a Taiwan internet café, an 18-year-old named Chuang played Diablo 3 for 40 hours straight without taking any breaks.
+As reported by TheGamer, an employee checked on him after noticing Chuang resting on the table.
+After being woken up, he stood up for a few moments and took a few steps before collapsing.
 He was rushed to the hospital but was shortly pronounced dead.
-Doctors believe he developed a blood clot after sitting in one place for almost two days.
+Doctors believe he developed a blood clot after sitting in one spot for almost two days.